© 2015 Carol Goodman Heizer

 ____________________

 Carol Goodman Heizer, M.Ed., resides in Louisville, KY.
-She is an eight-time published author 56f5fac1-a096-49d4-979a-f947ffe3978bwhose books have sold in the U.S. and overseas.
+She is an eight-time published author whose books have sold in the U.S. and overseas.
 Her work has appeared on several occasions in Chicken Soup for the Soul andChristian Communicator.
 Previous works are purchased through Amazon.com, CreateSpace.
 Her work will begin appearing in Mature Living magazine in 2016, along with her latest book that focuses upon writers and their art, being edited by Dr. Dennis Hensley.